Introduction

 Timing

-- Cook time: 3-4 hours on High, or 6-8 hours on Low
+- Cooking Time: 3-4 hours on High heat or 6-8 hrs on Low in your slow cooker

 Step-by-Step Instructions